aminebarkati/bankmanagement.github.io/README.md

 # bankmanagement.github.io
-The **Bank Management System Web App** is a secure and innovative solution designed for managing and tracking banking operations.
+The **Bank Management System Web App** is designed for managing and tracking banking operations.
 It leverages PHP for backend logic and MySQL for database manipulation, offering seamless interactions through a user-friendly interface developed with HTML5, CSS, and JavaScript.

 ### Key Features:
 1. **Login & Sign-in System**:authentication for both users and administrators.